bramwelt/CS46X/protocol.md

 The protocol involves four actors:

-*  Users: The people that want to upload their email address associated with a public key to a public directory.
+*  Users: People that want to upload their PGP public key and associated identity to a public directory.
-*  Relying Parties (RPs): Users that want to discover public keys of potential message recipients.
+*  Relying Parties (RPs): A content server that hosts encrypted content indended for recipients.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.
-*  Directory Provider (DP): A key-value store that provides storage for a directory of email addresses and public keys in the form of user certificates and identity assertions.
+*  Directory Provider (DP): A key-value store for holding associations between identities and PGP public keys.

 Persona and the BrowserID protocol use email addresses as identities, so it's natural for email providers to become IdPs.